diyakansagra/is477/StatusReport.md

 Identified variables with missing values.

-Documented rationale for persistent missing data due to differences between IMDb and TMDB tracking (e.g., revenue vs popularity).
+Documented rationale for persistent missing data due to differences between IMDb and TMDB tracking (like revenue vs popularity).

 ### Notes: Rows will be used cautiously in Week 5 to ensure only relevant, complete data is included for each analysis.

 ### Additional Notes:

-The notebook and .py files include thorough inline comments explaining what each step does, why it is performed, and how it relates to the research questions.
+The notebook and .py files include thorough comments explaining what each step does, why it is performed, and how it relates to the research questions.

-The EDA serves as a foundation for Week 5, highlighting trends, outliers, and patterns that inform deeper analysis and visualization.
+The EDA (Exploratory Data Analysis) serves as a foundation for Week 5, highlighting trends, outliers, and patterns that will help guide deeper analysis and visualization.

 Observations and initial findings were noted for later interpretation, including skewed distributions, common genres, and correlations worth exploring further.

 ## Work Created: